 Personally, I agreed with that thought and thought this season we would see more of the same.
 August came and went, with a few poor league results along the way.
-However, significantly, more significant than we ever could have imagined it to be, August also saw the Clarets dispose of two lower league sides to reach the third round of the Carling Cup.
+However, significantly, more significant than we ever could have imagined it to be, August also saw the Clarets dispose of two lower league sides to

 As a Burnley fan, I’m not used to a profitable Carling Cup run so the thought of a home tie with Premier League Fulham always seemed a bit of a step too far, but a last ditch winner from home grown youngster Jay Rodriguez was enough to push us through to the fourth round and what surely must have been the end of the run, a trip to Stamford Bridge to face Chelsea.